The Island House: The Island House Library

 In 1949, the property was converted for use as a library within the Elk Rapids District Library.
 The library system is used to serve the residents of the village and the surrounding townships of Elk Rapids, Milton, and Torch Lake.

 On April 24, 1979, Elk Rapids received notification that the Island House was selected for inclusion on the state's listing as a Michigan State Historic Site.
 The building received a plaque, and a historic marker was erected nearby off the island on River Street in 1989.
 The long-defunct Elk Rapids Iron Company, which today consists of only a small ruin of the original blast furnace near the Island House, was dedicated as a Michigan State Historic Site earlier in 1973.

-The Island House is one of four properties on the list of Michigan State Historic Sites in Antrim County, which also includes the Elk Rapids Iron Company Informational Site (ruins of the blast furnace), Elk Rapids Township Hall, and the Hughes House—the latter two are listed also on the National Register of Historic Places—but the Island House is only listed on the state level.
+The Island House is one of four properties on the list of Michigan State Historic Sites in Antrim County, which also includes the Elk Rapids Iron Company Informational Site (ruins of the blast furnace), Elk Rapids Township Hall, and the Hughes House.
+The latter two are listed also on the National Register of Historic Places, though the Island House is only listed at the state level.